Georgette Bauerdorf

 On July 3, she wrote to “Dearest Junie, Hello lamb-” from Los Angeles, saying, “At present we’re playing bridge and I’m dummy per usual- Maybe I’ll be luck[y] in love since I’m unlucky in cards-.”
 She registered for classes at UCLA the same day, and later in the month was on the road again, this time to San Diego.

 Before long, Georgette was back at the Hollywood Canteen on Wednesday evenings.
 Her family had returned to Los Angeles, too, but in August, they left for New York again.
 She was on her own, living at the spacious El Palacio.
-In October, she made plans to fly to El Paso, this time to see a boyfriend, but she never made the trip.
+She planned to fly to El Paso in October to see a boyfriend, but she never made the trip.

 There would be no more traveling for Georgette.